 I know it’s tempting.
 You see all those hot memes out there, gaining massive traction on Reddit and BuzzFeed, and you think, man, I have to get in on the action!
 But consider this instead: don’t.
 Just don’t.
-Big companies – even ones that specialize in memes – have tried and failed before, to spectacular amounts of bad press.
-Unless you already work for a company that deals with social media on a daily basis (like, say, Reddit or BuzzFeed, or another highly socially-engaged brand), using memes in your marketing campaigns will just make you look goofy, like the soccer dad who can’t admit he’s no longer “with it.”
+Big companies—even ones that specialize in memes—have tried and failed before, to spectacular amounts of bad press.
+Unless you already work for a company that deals with social media on a daily basis (like, say, Reddit or BuzzFeed, or another highly socially-engaged brand), using memes in your digital marketing campaigns will just make you look goofy, like the soccer dad who can’t admit he’s no longer “with it.”
 Coming across as both uncool and unprofessional is your best likely outcome.
 But why, you ask?
 Read on.

 1. They Will Go Stale, Fast

 The thing that probably most defines memes is their transience.
 They tend to be incredibly short-lived, lasting from a month or two to a few weeks to even just a few days.
 They’re also very context-specific.
 (Remember our friend left shark?)
 They tend to be products of their cultural surroundings, and eventually won’t make sense out of their native context.
 But more than anything, memes go bad pretty much as soon as mainstream media picks up on them.
-If you’re using memes in your marketing, you’re likely targeting younger audiences – younger audiences who have been aware of your meme for weeks, are already tired of it, and will see your usage of it about as quaint as their grandfather calling something far out.
+If you’re using memes in your digital marketing, you’re likely targeting younger audiences—younger audiences who have been aware of your meme for weeks, are already tired of it, and will see your usage of it about as quaint as their grandfather calling something “far out.”
 You instantly date yourself by using a meme and turn off the exact audience you’re likely trying to reach.

 2. Many Companies Get Them Wrong

 If you work in, on, or around social media, you probably see enough memes that you understand their structure.
 Memes are supposed to work a specific way, after all; didn’t you know?
 No?
 That’s right.
 Most memes you see out there have to be written following a templated form.
-(So template, in fact, that there are dozens of meme generators out there on the net for this specific purpose.)
-Deviating from the template will make you an object of ridicule, and many out of touch companies and brands will do exactly that.
+(So templated, in fact, that there are dozens of meme generators out there on the net for this specific purpose.)
+Deviating from the template will make you an object of ridicule, and many out-of-touch companies and brands will do exactly that.